DHTMLX/scheduler-docs/data/server_integration.md

 ####REST-JSON mode

-To use the REST-JSON mode, specify the `mode` property of api/scheduler_createdataprocessor.md configuration object:
+To use the REST-JSON mode, set the `mode` property of the api/scheduler_createdataprocessor.md configuration object to the "REST-JSON" value:
 ~~~js
 const dp = scheduler.createDataProcessor({
     url: "apiUrl",